 Here's what Facebook is for:

 Facebook writing groups.
 This is my favorite element of Facebook at the moment.
-For my group, Blots & Plots Party, I love the interaction that happens there.
+For my group, Bravo Book Club, I love the interaction that happens there.
 It's a fun way to share writing wins and meet writers at the same stage as you.

 Sharing articles.
 Do you have a blog?
 This is a great way to share your posts.
 Some writers, like Elizabeth Gilbert, also use their Facebook page as a mini blog.
 You can link your Instagram and Twitter to your Facebook page, that way your friends who aren't on those platforms can see what you share.